pavyedav/manta/README.md

 ## Installation & Compilation

-Once the necessaries dependencies are installed you can use the following lines to make sure the correct verions of each one are used:
+Once the necessaries dependencies are installed you can use the following lines to make sure the correct versions of each one are used:
 ```bash
 export PATH=PATH=/usr/local/cuda-9.0/bin:$PATH
 export LIBRARY_PATH=/usr/local/cuda-9.0/lib64:$LIBRARY_PATH